learn-co-students/nyc-web-082718/38-es6-to-know-for-react/README.md

     return this.name + 'BARK!'
   },
   sayFavFoods: function() {
-    // this is Dog
+    // this is dog
     this.favSnacks.forEach(s => {
       console.log(`${this.name} likes ${s}`)
     })
   }
 }
-// this will be Dog
+// this will be dog
-Dog.sayName() //'winfield'
+dog.sayName() //'winfield'
 // this will be the window
-Dog.barkName() //'undefined BARK!'
+dog.barkName() //'undefined BARK!'
-Dog.sayFavFoods()
+dog.sayFavFoods()
 ```

 ---